 Today, Maryland offers 19 intercollegiate sports: 11 for women and eight for men.
-More than 550 student athletes compete each year at the top level of collegiate athletics, most of them as members of National Collegiate Athletic Association (NCAA) Division I teams.
-Since 2005 alone, Maryland has won 16 national championships, including an NCAA championship in women’s basketball, three in men’s soccer, and most recently, the 2014 and 2015 titles in women’s lacrosse.
-Since joining the Big Ten Conference in 2014, UMD has won a combined 16 Big Ten regular season and tournament championships, tying with Michigan for the most during that span.
-Maryland has also seen remarkable upgrades to its sports facilities, including Xfinity Center and major renovations and expansions of Gossett Football Team House, Maryland Stadium and Bob “Turtle” Smith Stadium.
+More than 500 student athletes compete each year at the top level of collegiate athletics, most of them as members of National Collegiate Athletic Association (NCAA) Division I teams.
+Since 2005 alone, Maryland has won 19 national championships, including an NCAA championship in women’s basketball, five in women’s lacrosse, five in field hockey and three in men’s soccer.
+The women’s lacrosse and men’s soccer teams both captured National Championships in the past academic year.
+Since joining the Big Ten Conference in 2014, Maryland has won a combined 32 Big Ten regular season and tournament championships, which ranks third among all Big Ten schools during that span.
+Maryland has also seen remarkable upgrades to its sports facilities, including Xfinity Center and major renovations and expansions of Cole Field House, Gossett Football Team House, Maryland Stadium and Bob “Turtle” Smith Stadium.

 Cole Field House (Pictured Top)

 The former home to men’s and women’s basketball, speeches by Nelson Mandela and Dwight D. Eisenhower and performances by Elvis Presley and Bob Hope is becoming a hub for innovation and a national model for integrating athletics, academics and research.
 Even as Cole’s facade is preserved, construction continues on the Terrapin Performance Center, featuring indoor and outdoor football training facilities; a new venue for the Academy for Innovation and Entrepreneurship; and the new Center for Sports Medicine, Health and Human Performance.